 Michigan Ophthalmology Pipeline program (MOP)

-- The mission of the Michigan Ophthalmology Pipeline program is to inspire and support underrepresented in medicine (URiM) medical students to prepare a competitive residency application and introduce Ophthalmology as a specialty early in his/her medical education through an innovative longitudinal pipeline mentorship program between medical students, Ophthalmology residents and KEC faculty.
-In addition, students will have assistance finding research opportunities with faculty to build their CV/residency application.
+- The mission of the Michigan Ophthalmology Pipeline program is to inspire and support Underrepresented in Medicine (URiM) and/or medical students from diverse backgrounds to prepare a competitive residency application and introduce Ophthalmology as a specialty early in their medical education through an innovative longitudinal pipeline mentorship program between medical students, Ophthalmology residents and KEC faculty.
+In addition, students will have assistance finding research opportunities with faculty to build their CV/residency application

 - Undergraduate, pre-medical & medical students are welcome to shadow an ophthalmologist at the Kellogg Eye Center.